Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-type.md

 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

-According to the Arazzo spec, the possible values of the Source Description `type` are `openapi` or `arazzo`.
+Arazzo currently supports either an OpenAPI file or another Arazzo file as the source description.
+This rule makes sure that the type is clearly identified and is one of the supported types.

 ## Configuration